k2-fsa/k2/docs/source/installation/cuda-cudnn.rst

 .. note::

-  You can install multiple CUDA versions into difference directories on your system.
+  You can install multiple CUDA versions into different directories on your system.